Evaluation and summary reports for the Children's Social Care Innovation Programme (CSCIP) grouped by theme.

 Round 2 took place between 2016 and 2020.
 It looked to build on the successful innovations found in round 1 (known as scale and spread).

 Round 3 (the targeted funding opportunity) took place between 2017 and 2020.
 We asked for applications in 4 policy areas where there was a need to quickly develop and test new approaches.
-These 4 areas were set out in the Department for Education’s (DfE) policy paper Putting children first: vision for children’s social care.
+These 4 areas were set out in the Department for Education’s (DfE) policy paper on putting children first: vision for children’s social care.

 DfE funded projects across local authorities and public sector organisations to develop and test innovations that would help children’s social work practitioners and leaders.